yte9pc/Internet-Archive-PDF-Capstone/README.md

 (which may be published in non-English language, outside North America or Europe, in nonSTEM disciplines, from small or informal publishers, not assigned DOIs, not archived in existing preservation networks, etc).

-We have several open engineering and research challenges:
-- Validating, re-training, or improving the PDF-to-XML tool we use (GROBID) to work with long-tail papers.
-GROBID uses machine learning techniques to extract structured content from free-form PDFs, including bibliographic metadata and reference lists
-- Implementation and training of a fast PDF identification tool, which can score files on their likelihood of being a research publication, and what stage of publication (eg, abstract, manuscript, camera ready, OCR scan) the file represents.
+Implementation and training of a fast PDF identification tool, which can score files on their likelihood of being a research publication, and what stage of publication (eg, abstract, manuscript, camera ready, OCR scan) the file represents.
 Ideally the tool would process hundreds of millions of files and be network (as opposed to CPU) bound.
-- Perform a comparative analysis of locality-sensitive hashing techniques to fingerprint and match research publications, agnostic of file format.
-For example, match PDF, XML, and HTML copies of the same document.
-Outcome would be identification of specific algorithms and tuning parameters for this task.
-- Citation graph analysis at scale (billions of edges) to identify “missing works” in our bibliographic catalog

 ## Objective
 Our primary objective is to gain practical insight into which methods and tools are actually